-- (a) Safety of the public and officials/marshals is paramount. - (b) Consider possibilities of car run off and, taking a conservative approach, avoid placement of the public in any areas considered anything other than 'highly unlikely' (As a result of using a TRA). - (c) In selecting points consider the access roads to ensure they are wide enough for cars to pass; and that the public can pull well to one side when parking; also that there are adequate parking facilities (taking into account possible wet weather) for the type of event you are conducting. - (d) Consider the expected numbers of the public and whether there is a suitable space available for them to view the action. - (e) Avoid having public and event traffic (Recovery, competitors, service crews etc) on the same road, particularly in opposing directions. - (f) If an event is held close to a main road it will likely attract the public.
-If it is not possible to control the public appropriately, the Organisers and the Checker should carefully consider whether or not the section of track should be included in the event. - (g) Consider as carefully as possible the anticipated number of public expected at a particular point and whether the point will hold this number (for viewing, access and parking). - (h) Provide enough Public View Points, or design the course in such a way, so as to ensure that the public are able to see action on a relatively constant basis from official points.
+- (a) Safety of the public and officials/marshals is paramount. - (b) Consider possibilities of car run off and, taking a conservative approach, avoid placement of the public in any areas considered anything other than 'highly unlikely' (As a result of using a TRA). - (c) In selecting Public Viewing Points consider the access roads to ensure they are wide enough for cars to pass; and that the public can pull well to one side when parking; also, that there are adequate parking facilities (taking into account possible wet weather) for the type of Event you are conducting. - (d) Consider the expected numbers of the public and whether there is suitable space available for them to view the action. - (e) Avoid having public and official traffic (Recovery, competitors, service crews etc) on the same road, particularly in opposing directions. - (f) If an Event is held close to a main road it will likely attract the public.
+If it is not possible to control the public appropriately, the Organisers and the Checker (for AORC Events only) should carefully consider whether the section of Track should be included in the Event. - (g) Consider as carefully as possible the anticipated number of expected public at a particular point and whether the point will hold this number (for viewing, access and parking). - (h) Provide enough Public Viewing Points, or design the Course in such a way, to ensure that the public are able to see action on a relatively constant basis from official points.